 Elizabeth Bowen (1899–1973)

-In 1923 Elizabeth Bowen married Alan Charles Cameron.
-In 1925, when he was appointed Secretary to the City of Oxford Education Committee, they moved to Waldencote in the Croft in Old Headington (right).
-This house was originally the Coach House for Headington Lodge, and has reverted to that name.
+In 1923 Elizabeth Bowen married Alan Charles Cameron. and when he was appointed Secretary to the City of Oxford Education Committee in 1925, they moved to Waldencote in the Croft in Old Headington (right).
+This house was originally the Coach House for Headington Lodge, and has now reverted to that name.

 Elizabeth Bowen had previously only published a collection of short stories, but at Waldencote she wrote The Hotel (1927), The Last September (1929), Friends and Relations (1931), and To the North (1932).